-On May 29, 2018 the District adopted a resolution (the "Program Note Resolution") authorizing the issuance of its Sewer and Drainage System Subordinated Program Notes ("Program Notes"), consisting of Commercial Paper Notes and Direct Purchase Notes, for the purpose of (i) financing the cost of improvements or additions to the System and (ii) refinancing outstanding Program Notes.
-Program Notes are issued as Senior Subordinated Debt of the District, secured, on a parity with any other outstanding or hereafter issued Senior Subordinated Debt of the District, by a subordinate and junior lien on the Revenues of the System, subject to the prior and senior lien on such Revenues of all Bonds issued and outstanding under the Bond Resolution, including the Series 2020C Bonds offered hereby.
-Program Notes (both Commercial Paper Notes and Direct Purchase Notes) may be issued in an aggregate principal amount not to exceed \$500,000,000 at any one time outstanding.
+On May 29, 2018 the District adopted a resolution (the "Program Note Resolution") authorizing the issuance of its Sewer and Drainage System Subordinated Program Notes ("Program Notes"), consisting of Commercial Paper Notes and Direct Purchase Notes, for the purpose of (i) financing the cost of improvements or additions to the System and (ii) refinancing other Program Notes.
+Program Notes are issued as Senior Subordinated Debt of the District, secured, on a parity with the Series 2020 Notes offered by this Official Statement and any other outstanding or hereafter issued Senior Subordinated Debt of the District, by a subordinate and junior lien on the Revenues of the System, subject to the prior and senior lien on such Revenues of all Bonds issued and outstanding under the Bond Resolution.
+Program Notes (both

+Commercial Paper Notes and Direct Purchase Notes) may be issued in an aggregate principal amount not to exceed \$500,000,000 at any one time outstanding.

-Commercial Paper Notes may be issued and sold, at public or private sale, as taxable or tax-exempt notes, maturing in 270 days or less (but in any event not later than July 1, 2021) as determined by the District, and bearing interest at a rate or rates determined by the District (not in excess of 12% per annum for taxable notes or 10% per annum for tax-exempt notes).
+Commercial Paper Notes may be issued and sold, at public or private sale, as taxable or tax-exempt notes, maturing in 270 days or less (but not later than July 1, 2021) as determined by the District, and bearing interest at a rate or rates determined by the District (not in excess of 12% per annum for taxable notes or 10% per annum for tax-exempt notes).
 Commercial Paper Notes are payable only from (i) proceeds of the sale of other Commercial Paper Notes issued under the Program Note Resolution and used to refund outstanding Commercial Paper Notes, (ii) the proceeds of Direct Purchase Notes or other loans from the Banks (as defined below) used to refund outstanding Commercial Paper Notes.

 Liquidity support for each subseries of Commercial Paper Notes issued under the Program Note Resolution is provided by Bank of America, N.A. or JPMorgan Chase Bank, National Association (each a "Bank" and collectively the "Banks").
 As an alternative to the sale of Commercial Paper Notes to investors, the Program Note Resolution authorizes the District in its discretion to issue and sell to the Banks, as Senior Subordinated Debt of the District under the Program Note Resolution, Direct Purchase Notes, evidencing loans from the Banks to the District.
 Direct Purchase Notes shall mature (but not later than July 1, 2021) and bear interest as provided in the respective note purchase agreement between the District and each Bank and may be issued only as tax-exempt notes.
-The note purchase agreement between the aggregate principal amount of Direct Purchase Notes held by such Bank be less than \$100,000.
+The note purchase agreement between the District and one of the Banks provides that until the termination of such agreement at no time shall the aggregate principal amount of Direct Purchase Notes held by such Bank be less than \$100,000.
+The District has begun negotiations with both Banks for an extension of their respective Commercial Paper liquidity support for an extension of their respective Commercial Paper liquidity support for a support for an extension of their respective Commercial Paper liquidity support for Support Support Support Support Support for Support Support for Support Support Support Support for Support Support